Restoring XMMS "AUTO" (entry-specific) equalizer settings (patch/suggestion included).

 Single file; that's the way it was in 3.6.
 Yes, it could become large, but the alternative--creating hundreds of tiny (around 150 bytes) files--is rather wasteful of disk space, so that's not ideal either.

-#7 Updated by Jim Turner over 1 year ago
+#7 Updated by Jim Turner about 2 years ago

 That (small dd menu w/3 options on [Auto] button) sounds like a a good plan.
 Single file should in practice work fine too (I don't use very many auto-presets, though some abUsers might).
 Idk how it worked in 3.6 since I never used it until recently when I noticed that a cpl. of streams I started using sounded awful w/my normal eq. settings and I figured out that they must be already "equalized" and I switch between 'em regularly.
 My patch used separate files b/c that was the quickest and easiest way for me to make it work by piggybacking off the existing "Export Preset" and "Load Preset options.